Reformed-Root/Charlotte/README.md

 ## 🧠 Overview

-**Charlotte's Web** is a lightweight Python crawler developed under **Operation ReaperNet**, a mission to gather open-source intelligence (OSINT) on fentanyl and synthetic opioid distribution.
+**Charlotte** is a lightweight Python crawler developed under **Operation ReaperNet**, a mission to gather open-source intelligence (OSINT) on fentanyl and synthetic opioid distribution.
 It scrapes public websites, scans for high-risk keywords, and logs findings for analysis.

 This project supports ethical cyber investigations and provides a foundation for building automated recon tools in the fight against digital narcotics trafficking.